 - It can be applied daily – you don’t need to worry about over-dosing.

 - Banixx is completely safe for use around the eye (proven by independent clinical testing).

 So when your dog is obsessively scratching, itching, moaning and otherwise telling you he has a problem with his ear, don’t wait.
-Get a solid diagnosis on the cause – and swing into action with the best treatment for dog ear infections and mites – Banixx Pet care.
+Get a solid diagnosis on the cause – and swing into action with the best treatment for dog ear infections and mites – visit Banixx Pet care.